Michael Jackson and Steve Wynn Secretly Rode the TI Pirate Ship Down Vegas Strip

 After relaying that tidbit to Jackson, Wynn remembers being asked, “Oh Steve, can I go too?”
 (The disgraced Las Vegas visionary’s impersonation of Michael Jackson’s voice defies words.
 You’ll need to hear it for yourself.)

 Jackson made sure he was.
-So Wynn picked him up Jackson, who wore a parka, at the Mirage and they drove to the warehouse.
+So Wynn picked up the King of Pop, who wore a parka, at the Mirage and they drove to the warehouse.
 They climbed up onto the truck and into the ship’s bridge and received a police escort east on Flamingo Road.

 The pirate ship turned left onto the Strip by Caesars Palace.
 Once it passed the volcano at Mirage, Wynn recalls turning to his friend and asking, “Can you believe we’re doing this?”